Football: West Ham make striker Haller their record signing

 LONDON: West Ham United have signed French striker Sebastien Haller from Bundesliga team Eintracht Frankfurt for an undisclosed club record fee, the Premier League club said on Wednesday (Jul 17).

-The 25-year-old joins on a five-year deal with an option of a further year, becoming the Londoners' fourth signing of the summer.
+The 25-year-old joins on a five-year deal with an option of a further year, becoming the Londoners' fourth signing of the close season.

 West Ham's previous record signing was attacking midfielder Felipe Anderson from Lazio last July for a reported initial 35 million pounds, rising to a potential 42 million.